Open a free account with digital bank Starling

 Its fee-free overseas spending and ATM withdrawals have also made Monzo a hit with customers, particularly millennials.

-The bank has branched out into joint accounts, premium current accounts and business accounts, and now has over four million customers in the UK.
+The bank has branched out into joint accounts, premium current accounts and business accounts, and now has five million customers in the UK.

 Revolut opened it virtual doors in 2015, although unlike Monzo and Starling it doesn’t have a full UK banking licence, using a European one to operate here instead.

 It operates through its mobile banking app and offers four tiers of current account – Standard, Plus, Premium and Metal.
 The monthly fees vary, with the more you pay the more your monthly limits increase on things like free ATM withdrawals.

 Revolut also has a more international reach – it’s available in 35 countries and has 12 million personal banking customers across the world.
 It offer fee-free currency transfers in 30 currencies for UK bank account holders.

 Following Monzo and Revolut was Starling, which went live in 2017.
 Like its two main rivals, Starling’s big draw is its intuitive banking app, through which you can open a bank account.

 Its current account is free and offers features such as spending insights, savings goals, cheque imaging, fee-free spending abroad, plus an overdraft option.